gustavopolonio/Tetris/updates.md

 [X] When maintain key press, go down and side rapper [X] When break more than one line, bug
 [X] Make responsible
+[X] Make commands to play in mobile
+[X] Increase score when tetramino freeze too